Meet Your Instructors

-Sergeant Swanton’s police career started in 1980, with the Waco Police Department, his assignments have been numerous.
-In the first ten years, he served in Patrol as a Patrol Officer, Special Investigator, and Field Training Officer training new recruits.
+Patrick Swanton’s police career started with the Waco Police Department in 1980.
+He has served in Patrol as a Patrol Officer, Special Investigator, Field Training Officer, and Supervisor.

-Swanton holds a Master Police Officer Certificate and an Instructor’s Certificate with the Texas Commission on Law Enforcement.
+Patrick holds a Master Police Officer Certificate and an Instructor’s Certificate with the Texas Commission on Law Enforcement.
 He attended the Management/Supervision Course at the Institute for Law Enforcement Administration, and the Supervisor Leadership Course conducted by the F.B.I.
 Law Enforcement Executive Development Association.
 He has served on the Board of the Waco Police Association, as Vice President of Training with the Texas Association of Hostage Negotiators, the Board of Directors for the Family Abuse Shelter, and the Family Abuse Shelter’s Service Committee.
-In 2010 Sergeant Swanton was recognized by Waco P.D. as Supervisor of the Year.
-Sgt.
-W. Patrick Swanton has also attended the FBI Leadership School.